What is AIP? The Definitive Guide

 3. Movement

 The “how” of tackling each of these areas can feel pretty overwhelming, especially when attempting to implement the diet portion at the same time.
-Just like with diet, we recommend that most folks start tweaking with a slow-and-steady method.
+Just like with diet, we recommend that most people start making changes slowly, instead of striving for perfection in every area all at once.

 Can I combine AIP with my conventional medical treatment?

-Yes!
-The answer is yes.
-While we have seen many reduce or even completely wean off medications, that is not always possible.
-Needing to combine medical care of any kind (whether that is surgical or pharmaceutical) with AIP is not failure.
-The goal should be living to your highest standard of wellness with autoimmune disease, and if a thoughtful combination and conventional and natural helps you achieve that, it’s great!
-You may find that conventional treatments work much better after you’ve dialed in AIP.
+Absolutely!
+The medical research into the efficacy of AIP focused on patients combining a dietary and lifestyle approach with conventional medical treatment.
+It is important to note that autoimmune disease is often serious, and needing to combine medical care of any kind (whether that is surgical or pharmaceutical) with AIP is not failure.
+The goal should be living to each person’s highest standard of wellness with autoimmune disease, and often a thoughtful combination of conventional and natural treatments helps us achieve that!
+In addition, some may find that conventional treatments work much better after they have completed AIP.

-Luckily, as the movement around this more natural approach to autoimmune disease that patients can put into practice themselves has grown, more and more doctors have started recommending it.
-Whether your doctor is supportive or not, be sure they know you are taking this big step, because AIP is powerful enough to impact future healthcare decisions and a collaborative relationship with your doctors includes giving them all the information.
-Read more at Where Medication Fits Into A Healing Diet.
+Luckily, as the movement around this integrated approach to autoimmune disease that patients can put into practice themselves has grown, more and more doctors have started recommending it.
+Whether your doctor is supportive or not, be sure they know you are taking this big step, because AIP is powerful enough to impact future healthcare decisions and a collaborative relationship with your doctors includes sharing this important information with them.
+Read more at Where Medication Fits Into a Healing Diet.

 Will AIP help my autoimmune disease?

-What we can tell you is that between our two health coaching practices we’ve personally been involved in helping thousands of folks take this step and watched many, many positive outcomes.
-We’ve also had the privilege of sharing many first-hand accounts in our Stories of Recovery series and The Autoimmune Wellness Podcast from people with all kinds of different autoimmune diseases.
-Ultimately, the “worst” side effect of AIP comes down to eating more nutritious food, so it might be worth it to give it a shot and see if you can move the needle with your autoimmune disease.
+Here on the Autoimmune Wellness site we host a collection of individual accounts of healing through the Stories of Recovery Series and The Autoimmune Wellness Podcast.
+These features are from people with all kinds of different autoimmune diseases and residing all over the world.
+Ultimately, the “worst” side effect of AIP comes down to eating more nutritious food, so it might be worth it to give it a shot and see what benefits it brings for you!

 One Last Thing: Emotional Considerations